vkargov/monogatari/perf.md

 perf report
 ```

-There is an unsolved issue that --call-graph dwarf does not play well with the /tmp/perf\* files generated for JIT which makes the report less pretty than desired, but it should still have enough information to perform analysis with it.
+There is an unsolved issue that `--call-graph dwarf` does not play well with the `/tmp/perf\*` files generated JITted code which forces one to use the default `fp` unwinder instead.
+That makes the report less pretty than desired (and breaks libc traces in particular), but it should still have enough information to perform analysis with a trace obtained like that.

 Current build
 ==